codingLogan/codingLogan.github.io/_posts/2020-11-23-android-apps-with-kotlin.md

 First, the _root element_ of a layout can specify what namespaces are used with the _xmlns_ attributes.
 I'm not going to claim I know a lot about these, but here's what I'm using in the LinearLayout (root) element so I can use the attributes from those namespaces.
 - xmlns:android="http://schemas.android.com/apk/res/android" provides android attributes
 - xmlns:tools="http://schemas.android.com/tools" provides build time tools, and the usages of it are removed from elements during build time of your app.
-- xmlns:app="http://schemas.android.com/apk/res-auto" in my usage provides backwards compatiblity for the ImageView to draw vector graphics.
+- xmlns:app="http://schemas.android.com/apk/res-auto" in my usage provides backwards compatibility for the ImageView to draw vector graphics.
 I followed the tutorial on this one, and definitely need to research to understand this more.

 android attributes
 - layout_width: the width of your element